Skip to main content Scroll Top

 11. For Kinesthetic Students

 For kids who have trouble sitting still (your tappers, clickers, and noisemakers), make Play-Doh an option.
-Obviously set rules for how and when they can use it, but if you need someone to keep their hands busy, make Play-Doh available whenever they need it.
-At the beginning of the year, I always have my students take a learning styles quiz so I know who is kinesthetic (more and more every year).
+Obviously, set rules for how and when they can use it, but if you need someone to keep their hands busy, make Play-Doh available whenever they need it.
+At the beginning of the year, I always have my students take a learning styles quiz, so I know who is kinesthetic (more and more every year).

 12. YOU create the sculpture!

 Why should the kids have all the fun?
 Make a sculpture or sculptures for a bell-ringer.
 Have the students identify what the sculpture is and how it is related to yesterday’s class or last night’s reading.
+It is always a great way to engage students with your amazing sculpting skills – while still connecting them to the previous day’s learning!

 13. Mapping